shumarb/learning/object-oriented-programming/polymorphism/README.md

 # Polymorphism

 ## Overview
-Polymorphism allows objects of different classes are regarded as objects of a common superclass.
+Polymorphism is a concept of allowing objects of different classes to be regarded as objects of a common superclass.
+Polymorphism can be classified into two types: **Runtime Polymorphism**, and **Compile-Time Polymorphism**.

 ## Importance
 - **Flexibility**: Allows different classes to be treated through a common interface, enhancing code adaptability.